KanzyKhaled/Java-Programming-and-Software-Engineering-Fundamentals-Specialization-by-Duke-University/Programming Foundations with JavaScript, HTML and CSS/Week1/Exercise/My-Interests-First-Web-Page/README.md

    7) Make a Table
    create a table, with at least two rows, including one header row.
 Use the table’s cells to organize text, images, or links for your web page.

+# Style Your Web Page with CSS
+  1)  Use CSS to style at least two HTML elements (paragraphs, headings, images etc.)

+  2)  Add IDs or classes to at least two HTML elements.

+  3)  Use CSS to style your IDs or classes.